Advertisement

 Why are cold plunge tubs better than ice baths?

-We recommend cold plunge tubs over ice baths.
-When water is pushed in and out of an external chiller—like with a cold plunge tub—it creates a natural circulation of water.
+I recommend cold plunge pools over ice baths.
+When water is pushed in and out of an external chiller, like with a cold plunge tub, it creates a natural circulation of water.

 When water is in motion, your body can't effectively warm it up and create a thermal barrier.
-This makes your plunge more efficient.
+Thus your cold plunge is more effective.

 What cold plunge tubs do biohackers & athletes recommend?